ropensci/emld/README.md

 #> data frame with 0 columns and 0 rows
 ```

-We can query it with JQ, a [simple and powerful query language](https://stedolan.github.io/jq/manual/) that also gives us a lot of flexibility over the return structure of our results:
+We can also create queries with JQ, a [simple and powerful query language](https://stedolan.github.io/jq/manual/) that also gives us a lot of flexibility over the return structure of our results.
+JQ syntax is both intuitive and well documented, and quite a bit easier than the popular iterative strategies for rectangling JSON/list data using `purrr`.
+Here's an example query:

 ``` r
 library(jqr)